avtarted/notes/math/ExpectationAverageCenterOfMass.typ

 There are 2 classes of points, those that fall to right of $C$ or to the left.
 Technically there are 3 classes, points that lie on $C$, but with zero distance these have no moment contribution.

 So, again, at the center, the sum of all the right moments equals the sum of all the left moments.
-This ties into averages and splitting distance from the mean in that the distance is a component but the weight is 1/N and again, generalize to weight with the probability to get expectation
+This ties into averages and splitting distance from the mean in that the distance is a component but the weight is 1/N and again, generalize to arbitrary discrete probability distributions to weight with the probability to get expectation.

 === Center of Mass as a Point Mass
 So how do I actually compute the center of mass, $C$, as if this were a physics problem?